Sarachek Fellowship Award Recipient

 Downes received his bachelor's degree with honours at the University of Melbourne.
 He plans to complete his doctorate in May 2015.
 Dr. Richard Todd, assistant professor in plant pathology, is Downes' major professor.

 Downes will use the fellowship to relocate and establish himself in Oxford, UK, and begin his search for a post-doctoral position.
 Downes also plans to attend conferences in 2015 and 2016 to further his research contributions.

 Sarachek Travel Award Recipients

-Rupp plans to use the funds to attend the 34th annual meeting of the American Society for Virology in Canada where she hopes to present her research.
+Passow plans to use the funds to attend the Ecological and Evolutionary Genomics Gordon Research Conference in Biddeford, ME where she plans to present her research.